dschmenk/sxToys/wx/sxfocus/README.md

 ![sxFocus 4X](https://github.com/dschmenk/sxToys/blob/master/images/sxfocus-4x.png)

+An ellipse representing an exaggerated radius of the star's centroid calculation will appear around the best candidate.
+Minimize the radius while focussing to achieve the tightest stars.
+You may have to let it settle for a frame after touching the focusser as it will smear the star image.

 Some other options may be useful such as a red filter over the focus image for dark adapted eyes and a gamma function for teasing out details of star widths.

 ## Camera Options